Download the compose.mk automation lib

 $ cp /usr/local/bin/gawk /usr/local/bin/awk

-Typically local-bin comes before /bin in PATH, so this should leave your base installation untouched but still prefer gawk by default.
+Usage of other tools like xargs should be BSD/GNU agnostic so please report any issues!
 Opting in to GNU tools on MacOS everywhere is a matter of taste, but might be worthwhile.
 See documentation for example here and here.

 For Developers